cyc-anime/cyc-anime.github.io/anime/natsume.markdown

 desc: >-
   This is one of my favorite series.
 It's relaxing, no romance, and very heart warming.
 Each episode is a peaceful journey that typically ends on a good note.
 It may seem odd at first, but don't let that scare you away.
   <br><br>
-  All seasons/ovas takes the video and audio from sergy_krs.
+  All seasons/ovas takes the video and audio from sergy_krs (excpt the last movie, Ishi Okoshi to Ayashiki Raihousha).
 Subtitles are mostly taken from tlacatlc6, which is normally sourced from Commie and mooshi, among others.
 I won't be doing 720p releases since there's no good 720p 10bit rips as far as I could find.

 patches: true
 patchinfo: Fixed S03E08 missing the last line of the episode

 status: Complete
-groups: sergey_krs, tlacatlc6, nogrp, mooshi, HorribleSubs, Commie
+groups: sergey_krs, tlacatlc6, nogrp, mooshi, HorribleSubs, Commie, LINK
 vidinfo: .mkv, h264 10-bit

 size1080: ~1 GB / Episode @ 1080p (1920x1080) [sergey_krs]